jacekirlik/zpk_mara_update/README.md

 > * Using BAPI

 > [!TIP]
-> 1. Created in two versions:
-> * Directly change in databese table
-> * Using BAPI
-> 2. It might be perfect base for update any field and any table.
+> It might be perfect base for update any field and any table.